radville/mbta-route-calculator/README.md

 3. Create and initialize the postgres database by running `rails db:create` and then `rails db:migrate`

 4. Load the development site by entering `rails s` in the terminal.

-Navigate to `http://localhost:3000` to view the website.
+5. To display Light Rail and Heavy Rail routes, the route with the most stops, and the route with the fewest stops, navigate to `localhost:3000/routes`.
+When using the app for the first time, navigate to this page first to populate the database.

+6. Next, to calculate routes between stops, go to `http://localhost:3000`.